SWEGroup39/GatorChatApp/API_Documentation.md

          - **Example Syntax:**
         ```http://localhost:8080/api/messages/getRecent/user/{id} ```

-        - This will take in the id in the url and search for the last message they sent.
+        - This will take in the ID in the URL and search for the last message they sent.
 It will then return the user object of the receiver_id (i.e. the last person they talked to).

 ### Requirements and Error Messages
 - The **"Get Conversation"** function must have a valid conversation that exists in the database, or else "Conversation not found." will be returned.